FAB Parish - Holy Trinity & St Oswald with St Saviour

 A family gathered around the historic font for a baptism

-A bride and groom holding hands during their wedding at Holy Trinity, Finningley
+A bride and groom holding hands during their wedding at Holy Trinity & St Oswald's, Finningley

 Baptisms & Christenings